Lion’s Mane: History, Health Benefits, Uses, And Dosage

 1. Brain Function

 Declining brain health is one of the few symptoms of aging.
-Old age is naturally characterized by slow cognitive functioning, but the brain may start to slow down right after attaining a middle age.
+Old age is naturally characterized by slow cognitive functioning, but the brain may start to slow down right after attaining middle age.

 Memory loss, lack of focus, brain fog, etc. are caused by factors like shrinking neurons and depleting brain cells.
 Lion’s mane helps slow this process down by supporting brain health.
 It stimulates the production of two essential compounds called the nerve growth factor (NGF) and the brain-derived neurotrophic factor (BDNF).